zx80/flask-simple-auth/demo/README.md

    and deleting oneself, all this in under *30* lines of code.

-The next sections describe the convenient features which distinguish this demo compared to what it would require if only Flask was being used.
+The next sections describe the convenient features which distinguish this demo compared to what would be required if only Flask was being used.

 ## Application Authentication